PranavGoel/Python-Spark---Matrix-Multiplication---ML-pipeline/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------

 Input File Name: matrix_data.txt

+Description: Here, a simplified 5x5 matrix is used.

 Note: The original input data is huge (File Size is 15MB) and could not be uploadded to GitHub.
 The code is also good for n rows data input when n is huge.
-Here, a simplified 5x5 matrix is used.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------